masesk/process-google-dataset/README.md

 [![stars](https://img.shields.io/github/stars/masesk/process-google-dataset.svg?style=social)](https://github.com/masesk/process-google-dataset/stargazers)
 [![forks](https://img.shields.io/github/forks/masesk/process-google-dataset?style=social)](https://github.com/masesk/process-google-dataset/network/members)

-PGD is a toolchain that works on any operating system that is capable of running Chrome and Python.
+PGD is a tool that works on any operating system that is capable of running Chrome and Python.
 It has no limit to the number of images it can retrieve and download.
 It does not require any subprocess call or specific configuration.

 ## Google Extension